-Shaping Sustainable Places is a podcast about climate-smart built environments, the construction and development industry, and their impact on the places we live.
-In each episode, we’ll be speaking with industry leaders and other champions of change to explore innovative solutions to real challenges.
+Shaping Sustainable Places is a podcast about climate and the built environment, the construction and development industry, and their impact on the places where we all live, work and connect.
+In each episode, we speak with industry leaders and other champions of change to explore innovative solutions to real challenges.

 Digital Innovations in the Built Environment

 This episode features Brendan Wallace, Co-Founder and Managing Partner at Fifth Wall, Henrik Ahnström, Director of Development at Skanska Commercial Development Nordic, and Stacy Smedley, Executive Director at Building Transparency.
 Each plays a unique role in merging the technology and real estate development sectors.

 Future Workplaces: Evolution of the Healthy Office

 This episode features Dr. Whitney Austin Gray, Senior Vice President at International WELL Building Institute, Ewelina Kałużna, Head of Strategic Workplace Solutions Advisory CEE at Skanska and Managing Director at Business Link, and Theres Söderlund Lakso, Head of Internal Communications, Business Area Cloud Software & Services at Ericsson.
 Together, they’re creating a work environment where people want to be, one that incorporates social, environmental and urban sustainability.